zchh22/zach-remade2/README.md

 ## Notification !

 Attention!
-This is a product remade by KENLIEPLAYS, specifically Facebook-Chat-Api (Mod by: Fca-Horizon-Remake (deleted) which includes previous author UIRI and main author: HarryWakazaki, the current author is not responsible for any liabilities!).
+This is a product remade by ZACH, specifically Facebook-Chat-Api (Mod by: Fca-Horizon-Remake (deleted) which includes previous author UIRI and main author: HarryWakazaki, the current author is not responsible for any liabilities!).
 If there are errors, try using another product!

 ## Support For :